Manage GCP Colab Runtime Template IAM Bindings

 - user:jane@example.com

-The RuntimeTemplateIamBinding resource is authoritative for the specified role: it replaces all members for that role.
+RuntimeTemplateIamBinding is authoritative for the specified role: it replaces all members for that role while preserving other roles on the template.
 The members array accepts user accounts, service accounts, groups, and special identifiers like allAuthenticatedUsers.
-The runtimeTemplate property identifies which template to bind permissions to, while location specifies the GCP region.
+The role property specifies which permission set to grant, and runtimeTemplate identifies the target resource.

 Add a single member to a role